About : Meet Our Staff

 Rabbi Yehuda Sarna

 Rabbi Yehuda Sarna is a visionary, inspiring and highly personable rabbi known for his passion, sensitivity, creativity, and openness.
 A communal leader, teacher and innovator, he serves as the Skirball Executive Director of the Bronfman Center and University Chaplain of NYU.
 Rabbi Sarna and his family live in Gramercy Green, where he is Chaplain-in-Residence, and maintain an "open home" to students.
-He is married to Dr. Michelle Waldman Sarna and father to Batya, Maayan, Moshe, David and Amital.
+He is married to Dr. Michelle Waldman Sarna and father to Batya, Maayan, Moshe, David, Amital and Hillel.

 Rabbi Daniel Smokler